RobotFormAndFunction/BuffaloBytes/README.md

 ## Programming

-To Buffalo Bytes Boards has 8 headers that goes directly into female headeres of ESP8266 burning fixture to upload bootlaoder or code serially.
-The USB-ASP programmer can also be used to do the same, though it is not as straightforward as using the mentioned fixture.
+To Buffalo Bytes Boards has 8 headers that goes directly into female headers of ESP8266 burning fixture to upload either the bootloader or code through serial communication.
+A USB-ASP programmer can also be used to do the same task, though the the burning fixture is recommended.

 <p align="center">
 <img width="355" alt="ESP8266 Burning fixture" src="https://user-images.githubusercontent.com/106442702/197238584-981c5061-8b97-4bf7-b8e5-539e3fdb67ee.png">
 </p>

 The board can be bootloaded with both Arduino and MicroPython to make software development easy.
-The esp8266 chip comes with Arduino Bootloader, and we used thonnny software to bootload Micropython firmware on it.
-We have downloaded and uploaded the latest micropython firmware from official micropython website. (https://micropython.org/download/esp8266-1m/)
 In this work, the board is flashed with the Arduino bootloader, and the Arduino IDE was used for software development.
 Alternatively, the board also enables wireless programming using Wi-Fi.
 To do this, a base script must be first uploaded through a serial connection, then additional programs can be sent via Wi-Fi.

+To bootload Micropython firmware on the board, we downloaded and uploaded the latest micropython firmware from official micropython website. [(https://micropython.org/download/esp8266-1m/)](https://micropython.org/download/esp8266-1m/).